 The Command Prompt is a powerful tool that can be used for many purposes, including troubleshooting and fixing problems with Windows.
 Starting it is easy if Windows is working correctly, but what do you do when Windows refuses to load?
 How do you "boot" to Command Prompt (cmd.exe) "from BIOS" to fix the issues that you are having?
 This tutorial shows you how to do it:

 When your Windows 10 machine breaks and refuses to work, System Restore is one of those lifesaving tools that makes you thankful they exist.
 That's because you can use it to repair your PC if you've created a system restore point before it started to misbehave.
 Did you create a system restore point?
 If you didn't, would you like to learn how to create a restore point in Windows 10?
 Read on and find out:

 System Restore is an old feature that has been present in Windows operating systems for a long time.
 However, it's still useful today on modern Windows 10 operating systems.
 It's one of those tools that can save you a lot of time and headaches when your PC crashes, or if something on it no longer wants to work, and you can't even boot properly.
 System Restore is a tool designed by Microsoft to save and restore information about your PC's system files and settings.

-Drivers are critical because without them you cannot fully use your Windows computers and devices.
-However, some drivers can be too old and incompatible with your version of Windows, or new and insufficiently tested.
-To get rid of errors, crashes and Blue Screens of Death, you need to remove the faulty driver that is causing problems.
-The procedure for doing that is not straightforward, and we explain it in this tutorial:
+Drivers are critical because you cannot fully use your computers and devices without them.
+However, some drivers can be too old and incompatible with your version of Windows or new and insufficiently tested.
+To get rid of errors, crashes, and Blue Screens of Death, you may need to delete the drivers that are causing problems.
+Here's how to uninstall drivers from Windows completely: